paraskevasleivadaros/paraskevasleivadaros.github.io/_posts/2024-01-01-what-are-the-best-platforms-for-learning-cloud-skills.md

 For those who prefer reading, books and e-books are invaluable resources.
 They provide in-depth knowledge and often include real-life case studies.
 I would recommend the Google Cloud Certified Associate Cloud Engineer Study Guide by Dan Sullivan.

 ## Podcasts and Webinars
 Podcasts and webinars offer insights from industry experts and keep you updated on the latest trends.
 They can be an excellent supplement to your learning.
-Check out https://cloud.google.com/podcasts
+Check out [https://cloud.google.com/podcasts](https://cloud.google.com/podcasts) to stay updated on the latest news on cloud computing.

 ## Online Communities
 Platforms like Stack Overflow, Reddit's r/cloudcomputing, and LinkedIn groups provide forums where you can ask questions, share knowledge, and network with professionals